shiroyasha/blog-source/source/posts/2017-11-30-deadlocks-in-postgresql.html.md

 process A. In other words, a deadlock has occurred.
 Neither of the two processes can continue, and they will wait for each other indefinitely.

-To resolve this situation PostgreSQL has a deadlock timeout that raises an error if a deadlock occurs.
+## The Deadlock Timeout

+To resolve the situation from the previous example, PostgreSQL raises a deadlock error if it detects that two processes are waiting for each other.
+PostgreSQL will wait for a given interval before it raises the error.
+This interval is defined with `deadlock_timeout` configuration value.

 Here is output one of the process would see after the deadlock timeout passes:

 ``` sql
 -- After a second, the deadlock timeout kicks in and raises an error